RaspInLoop/raspInLoop.github.io/_posts/2016-04-05-example-BlinkGpioExample.md

 ### export fmu

 Choosing "Functional Mockup Unit" as Simulation Mode allows you to get the FMU file.
-Cliuck on the button and choose the location where the file will be saved.
+Click on the button and choose the location where the file will be saved.
 ![Debug Config FMU]({{ site.baseurl }}/img/tutorials/2016/DebugConfigFMU.png)

-I have choosen : `C:\Users\Fred\workspace\RIL-Tuto\RaspberryPi GPIO Simulator.fmu`
+I have chosen : `C:\Users\Fred\workspace\RIL-Tuto\RaspberryPi GPIO Simulator.fmu`

 ## Ptolemy Project